Perchloric acid: Production

 The concentrated acid can be purified by distillation.
 The alternative route, which is more direct and avoids salts, entails anodic oxidation of aqueous chlorine at a platinum electrode.

-Laboratory preparations

-Treatment of barium perchlorate with sulfuric acid precipitates barium sulfate, leaving perchloric acid.
+In the laboratory for small-scale syntheses, it can be distilled from a solution of potassium perchlorate in sulfuric acid.
+It can also be synthesized by the treatment of barium perchlorate with sulfuric acid precipitating barium sulfate, leaving perchloric acid.
 It can also be made by mixing nitric acid with ammonium perchlorate and boiling while adding hydrochloric acid.
-The reaction gives nitrous oxide and perchloric acid due to a concurrent reaction involving the ammonium ion and can be concentrated and purified significantly by boiling off the remaining nitric and hydrochloric acids.
+The reaction gives nitrous oxide and perchloric acid due to a concurrent reaction involving the ammonium ion, and can be concentrated and purified significantly by boiling off the remaining nitric and hydrochloric acids.

+Anhydrous perchloric acid is synthesized by the vacuum distillation of a mixture of azeotropic aqueous perchloric acid and oleum (fuming sulfuric acid).

 Properties

 Anhydrous perchloric acid is an unstable oily liquid at room temperature.
 It forms at least five hydrates, several of which have been characterized crystallographically.
 These solids consist of the perchlorate anion linked via hydrogen bonds to H2O and H3O+ centers.
 An example is hydronium perchlorate.
 Perchloric acid forms an azeotrope with water, consisting of about 72.5% perchloric acid.
 This form of the acid is stable indefinitely and is commercially available.
 Such solutions are hygroscopic.
 Thus, if left open to the air, concentrated perchloric acid dilutes itself by absorbing water from the air.

 Dehydration of perchloric acid gives the anhydride dichlorine heptoxide: